OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/README.md

 ![Operational View](images/operational-view.PNG)

-## Getting started and contribute
+## Getting Started and Contribution

-* Please check our documentation: (under construction)
+- Please check our documentation: (under construction)
-* Share your thoughts with us in our [Discussion Board](https://github.com/OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/discussions)
+- Share your thoughts with us in our [Discussion Board](https://github.com/OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/discussions)
-* You found a issue?
+- You found a issue?
 Please create a [GitHub Issue](https://github.com/OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/issues)

 Please respect our contribution guidlines.
 (LINK)

-## Build and installation
+## Build and Installation